 Be a Guest on a Podcast

-Podcasts are still growing in popularity and provide a great platform for visibility.
-They allow people to get to know your personality and podcast episodes often come up in Google searches.
+Podcasts are still growing in popularity and provide an excellent platform for visibility.
+They allow people to get to know your personality, and podcast episodes often come up in Google searches.
 There are a number of directories you can join if you want to be a guest, such as Podmatch.

 Here are some tips for when you’re ready to start pitching:

 – Engage with the host and build a relationship with them before pitching.
 Get to know their audience so you can offer something of value.

 – Make sure you have your messaging down, and if you’re trying to sell something, be sure it’s relevant to the podcast’s audience.

 – Promote your episodes.
 The more people who hear it, the better.

 Video isn’t for everyone, but if you are brave enough, you will already be more visible than many others.
 With over 14 billion monthly visits, YouTube is one of the internet’s heaviest hitters, right after its parent company, Google.
 Alternatively, you could experiment with Instagram Stories and Reels.
 Sharing short, snappy videos with a helpful tip or exercise can help build your confidence in a gradual way.

 Use Google My Business